 WJYS Academy Program for U5-U12 Players

 WJYS ACADEMY Program is for U5 – U12 players.
-Registration is $270 for the FULL year, which will include 2 sessions per week from Sep 2018 – May 2019.
-Outdoor through the fall season, indoor starting in Feb, and moving outdoor when the weather permits through the spring season.
+Registration is $270 for the FULL year ($90 per Session), which will include 2 sessions per week from September – May.
+Outdoor through the fall season, indoor starting in the Winter, and moving outdoor when the weather permits through the spring season.
 A full kit (jersey, shorts, and socks) are also included in the $270 price.

 We offer two free training sessions for any players who are currently interested in joining the program.
 If after these two free sessions, your player would like to join, please contact [email protected].

 Our WINTER Indoor Training Session for West Jordan Soccer Academy Schedule.

 Please read closely and mark your calendars.
 Due to holidays, activities, and the coaching staff schedules there may be changes to this schedule.

 Practices will be held at Hayden Peak Elementary (5120 W Hayden Peak Dr, West Jordan, UT 84081)

 Winter (Indoor) 2020 Training Sessions Dates are as follows:

 Tuesday & Thursday Starting January 14th until February 13th

 Location of Training Sessions

 Training sessions will be located at Hayden Peak Elementary (5120 W Hayden Peak Dr, West Jordan, UT 84081)